isabelleyiu/housing_alert/README.md

 }
 ```

 10. In your root directory, create a .env file to hold all of your API keys that you get beforehand.
+For example:

 ```
 GOOGLE_API_KEY=12345678